Raku/Documentable/README.md

 It will be set to `/$kind/$link`.
 By default `$link=$filename`.

+This value is only set by `Perl6::Documentable` objects representing a complete pod file (that means, those with [pod-is-complete](#bool-pod-is-complete) set to `True`).

 #### \$.pod

-Perl6 Pod Structure (obtained using `Pod::Load` module).
+Perl6 Pod Structure.

-### Bool \$.pod-is-complete
+#### Bool \$.pod-is-complete

 Indicates if the Pod represented by the `Perl6::Documentable` object is completed.
-A Pod is completed if represents the whole pod source, that's to say, the `$.pod` attribute contains an entire pod file.
+A Pod is completed if itrepresents the whole pod source, that's to say, the `$.pod` attribute contains an entire pod file.

-It will be considered incomplete if the `Perl6::Documentable` object represents a definition.
-In that case the `$.pod` attribute will only contain the part corresponding to the definition.
+It will be considered incomplete if the `Perl6::Documentable` object represents a definition or a reference.
+In that case the `$.pod` attribute will only contain the part corresponding to the definition or the reference.

 #### Str \$.summary